CyrilCermak/modular_architecture_on_ios/README.md

 ## Design

-In this book, I chose to use the architecture that I think is the most evolved.
+In this book, I chose to use the architecture that I think is the most flexible.
 It is a five-layer architecture that consists of the following
 layers:

 -   Application